-- 1. Professional competence and overall merit are the primary qualifications for appointment to the Provincial Court. - 2.
-The Provincial Court Judicial Council (Council) assesses lawyer candidates and places them into one of three categories: - not recommended - recommended - highly recommended - 3.
-Upon receipt of a Judicial Candidate Information Form, the candidates are advised their Form has been received. - 4.
-Once the Law Society and other preliminary background checks are completed, the candidate's information package is referred to Council for assessment. - 5.
+- A. General - 1.
+Professional competence and overall merit are the primary qualifications for appointment to the Provincial Court. - 2.
+The Provincial Court Judicial Council ("Council") will assess lawyer candidates and places them into one of three categories: - not recommended - recommended - highly recommended - 3.
+Upon receipt of a Judicial Candidate Information Form the Executive Officer will write to the candidate who submitted the Form acknowledging receipt. - 4.
+Once the Law Society and other preliminary background checks are completed, the candidate's information package will be referred to the Council for assessment. - 5.
 Subject to Articles 8 and 9, assessments are valid and remain in effect for three (3) years. - 6.
-Candidates are notified of the date they were assessed by Council and that their assessment remains in effect for three (3) years.
-The candidates are not provided with the results of the assessment, which are confidential and solely for the use of the Minister of Justice. - 7.
-In the event that a candidate continues to be interested in a judicial appointment after the expiration of their three (3) year assessment, a new Judicial Candidate Information Form must be submitted. - 8.
+Candidates will be notified by the Executive Officer of the date when they were assessed by Council and that their assessment will remain in effect for three (3) years.
+They will not be provided with the results of the assessment, which are confidential and solely for the use of the Minister of Justice. - 7.
+In the event that a candidate continues to be interested in a judicial appointment after the three (3) year expiry date, a new Judicial Candidate Information Form must be submitted. - 8.
 When a Judicial Candidate Information Form is submitted within 60 days of the three (3) year expiry date, the previous assessment remains valid until a new assessment is made by Council. - 9.
-A re-assessment during the three (3) years since the candidate was last assessed by Council will not be undertaken, unless, exceptionally, - a) The Minister of Justice requests a re-assessment of the candidate after receiving information that is at variance with the assessment made by Council; or - b) Council initiates a re-assessment after receiving important new information which is contrary to information on which Council's previous assessment of the candidate was made.
+A re-assessment during the three (3) years since the candidate was last assessed by Council will not be undertaken, unless, exceptionally, - a) The Minister of Justice requests a re-assessment of the candidate after receiving information that is at variance with the assessment made by Council; or - b) Council initiates re-assessment after receiving important new information which is contrary to information on which Council's previous assessment of the candidate was made.